YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The third check is donor safety.
 Even if the recipient area seems possible, the donor area must be protected.
 A patient with autoimmune disease may still need future grafts, and donor capacity should not be spent on an unstable plan.

 The fourth check is medical coordination.
 A patient taking immune medication, blood thinners, long-term steroids, or complex treatment should have a clear medication plan before surgery.
-The Diamond page on medication before a hair transplant explains why this cannot be reduced to a simple yes or no.
+This cannot be reduced to one fixed answer, especially when judging medication before a hair transplant.

 I also use testing when it genuinely helps the decision.
-The page on blood tests before a hair transplant explains the kind of practical pre-operative information that can change timing, safety, and planning.
+Blood tests before a hair transplant, including low white blood cell results, can provide practical information that changes timing, safety, and planning.

 How can clinic promises be misleading in autoimmune cases?